Everybody knows tummy time is important for babies. But do you know why?

-Usually, when you’ve chosen to put your baby on their stomachs for a few minutes, that means they are fed, clean, and happy.
+Usually, when you’ve chosen to put your baby on its stomach for a few minutes, that means they are fed, clean, and happy.
 Moments like these can be so rare with newborns.
 So I encourage you to use these opportunities and quiet moments.
 Be present with your little one and do a few self-care activities.

 You can be in any position for this.
 Pull your shoulder blades down and back and hold for 5-10 seconds.
 This is a GREAT way to mitigate some of that forward motion/rounded shoulders that happens with holding a newborn and/or breastfeeding.

 If your baby is doing their tummy time on your tummy, can gently draw your belly button away from them.
 Engage your transverse abdominis muscle.
 This is one of the 4 deep core muscles that work with your pelvic floor, diaphragm, and multifidus to manage the pressure on your deep core.
 It also takes significant pressure off the discs in your back.
 Think of it as your body’s natural brace.